adobe-research/speaker-identification/README.md

 # Speaker Identification

-This repository contains data and code for the project of speaker identification.
+This repository contains data and code for our Interspeech 2024 paper [Identifying Speakers in Dialogue Transcripts: A Text-based Approach Using Pretrained Language Models](https://arxiv.org/abs/2407.12094).

 End-to-end speaker identification is done in two stages:
 - Person name recognition: given a meeting transcript, find spans for person names for each sentence in the transcript.
 - Speaker identification: given a meeting transcript and person names, find names for speaker IDs.